DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="wait_for"></a>wait_for

-Bloqueia até que a operação assíncrona associada seja concluída ou o tempo especificado pelo `_Rel_time` tiver decorrido.
+Blocos até que a operação assíncrona associada seja concluída ou a hora em que é especificada pelo `_Rel_time` expirou.

 ### <a name="syntax"></a>Sintaxe